 - Paperback ISBN:

-Associate Professor, Nursing, Brock University
+Professor, Nursing, Brock University, Canada

 Dr. Drummond is an epidemiologist with interests principally in care for dementia in primary care, primary care surveillance and research, the public health-primary care interface, and health care for vulnerable communities.
-He has authored almost a hundred peer-reviewed papers and is an Honorary Member of the Faculty of Public Health of the Royal College of Physicians (UK).

 Professor, Alberta Health Services Chair in Primary Care Research, Department of Family Medicine, University of Alberta, Canada

 We are always looking for ways to improve customer experience on Elsevier.com.

 We would like to ask you for a moment of your time to fill in a short questionnaire, at the end of your visit.